Multi-period Mean-Buffered Probability of Exceedance in Defined Contribution Portfolio Optimization: Conclusion and future work

 {\purple{This paper investigates the use of bPoE as a viable and intuitive alternative to CVaR in multi-period portfolio optimization for Defined Contribution plans.
 We formulate both pre-commitment and time-consistent Mean–bPoE and Mean–CVaR problems under realistic investment constraints and jump-diffusion dynamics, and develop a provably convergent numerical framework capable of solving all formulations.

-In the pre-commitment setting, we establish a one-to-one correspondence between the scalarization optimal sets of Mean–bPoE and Mean–CVaR.
-Each pair of corresponding frontier points is attained by the same optimal threshold and rebalancing control, allowing bPoE to be seamlessly integrated into existing CVaR-based workflows.
+In the pre-commitment setting, we establish a one-to-one correspondence between the scalarization optimal sets of Mean–bPoE and Mean–CVaR. {\sifin{For each pair of corresponding frontier points, there exists a threshold/rebalancing control pair that is optimal for both formulations and attains these points, allowing bPoE to be seamlessly integrated into existing CVaR--based workflows.}}

 In the time-consistent setting, however, this equivalence no longer holds.
 Mean–CVaR strategies often exhibit counterintuitive, wealth-independent controls due to dynamic threshold re-optimization.
 By contrast, Mean-bPoE maintains a fixed disaster level, resulting in stable shortfall thresholds and wealth-dependent rebalancing behavior that better aligns with investor preferences for a minimum acceptable terminal wealth.
 As a result, time-consistent Mean–bPoE closely resembles its pre-commitment counterpart---both in control structure and investment outcomes---and consistently delivers superior tail performance across a range of key metrics.